Time Tracking Software for Employees: What to Look For in 2026

 Choosing by feature list leads to over-engineered purchases.
 Choosing by use case leads to software your team will actually adopt and use consistently.

-Best for Small Businesses and Freelancers
+Best for Small Teams and Freelancers

 Harvest — The strongest choice when invoicing is a priority.
 Directly converts tracked hours into client invoices with customizable rates.
 Free tier covers 1 user and 2 projects; paid plans from $10.80/user/month.